tdilauro/Simplified-wiki/Deployment:-Quickstart-with-Docker.md

     $ sudo docker exec circ-scripts cat /var/log/libsimple/overdrive_monitor_full | less
     ```

+5. **Create a Circulation Manager deployment container.**

+    ```sh
+    $ sudo docker run -d -p 80:80 --name circ-deploy \
+        -v /var/www/config.json:/var/www/circulation/config.json \
+        nypl/circ-deploy
+    ```

+    *What you're doing.* You're running this container in detached mode (`-d`), binding its port 80 to your server's port 80 (`-p`), passing in your configuration file where it needs to be (`-v`) and calling it "circ-deploy".
+When you visit your server through a browser, you'll see a very sparse OPDS feed.

+    *Troubleshooting.* You'll want to check the logs of your container (`/var/log/nginx/error.log` and `/var/www/circulation/uwsgi.log`) to troubleshoot:

+    ```sh
+    # check logs of running supervisor processes
+    $ sudo docker logs circ-deploy

+    # check logs inside the container
+    $ sudo docker exec circ-deploy cat /var/log/nginx/error.log | less
+    $ sudo docker exec circ-deploy cat /var/www/circulation/uwsgi.log | less
+    ```

 6. **Confirm your scripts are running.** Once you've given your scripts some time to run (~30 minutes should be enough time to start having works move through the import process), you'll want to refresh your views so they show up in your deployed app.

     ```sh